FedeDP/libmodule/docs/src/modules.rst

 .. c:macro:: modules_loop(void)

-  Start looping on events from modules
+  Start looping on events from modules.
+Note that as soon as modules_loop is called, a message with type == SYSTEM will be broadcasted to all modules.

 .. c:macro:: modules_quit(void)